July 09, 2020

 You don’t know who you’re communicating with if you didn’t initiate contact.
 Never respond or click on suspicious links or attachments and never give out personal or financial details in relation to the company if asked.

 C-suites and small business owners should ensure there is a policy in place for employees receiving suspicious requests, even if it seems like it’s coming from a reputable source.

 Business and IT email scams have only gotten more frequent since the start of the pandemic.
 Economic upheaval has led to an increase in unusual financial transactions for businesses, such as expedited orders and cancelled deals, which can make emergency requests from higher-ups more realistic.
 This problem is only amplified with employees working remotely unable to walk down the hall to inquire first-hand.

 If you receive an emergency financial request from a higher-up, be sure to follow up in a separate thread using the email address or phone number you normally correspond with.

 C-suites and small business owners should ensure staff are aware of these scams and provide them with a trusted in-house contact where they can verify requests.

 One of the largest reported scams since the pandemic started has been phishing emails claiming to be from various public health offices, such as the Centers for Disease Control and Prevention (CDC) or the World Health Organization (WHO).
-These scams involve telling victims they’ve been exposed to someone who has tested positive for COVID-19 and asking them for personal information, such as Social Security numbers, tax IDs, and, in some cases, personal information about their colleagues.
-Another variation includes asking victims to fill out an attached Excel sheet, which downloads malicious files and software when enabled.
+These scams involve telling victims they’ve been exposed to someone who has tested positive for COVID-19 and asking them for personal information, such as social insurance numbers, tax IDs, and, in some cases, personal information about their colleagues.
+Another variation includes asking victims to fill out an attached spreadsheet, which downloads malicious files and software when enabled.